shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_hierarchy_model.rst

 The simple setup outlined above could be extended in the following ways:

-- If you need more control of how the data is being retrieved, consider instead creating your own class and derive from :class:`ShotgunHierarchyModel`.
+- If you need more control of how the data is being retrieved, consider instead creating your own class and derive from :class:`.ShotgunHierarchyModel`.
 This makes it possible to customize the data as it arrives from Shotgun and how it will be displayed by the view.
 - If you want to retrieve results from your view, connect signals to the view's